 Vitamin C is an antioxidant that helps battle free radicals in your body and helps prevent cell damage caused by aging, an unhealthy lifestyle, and environmental toxins.
 Vitamin C also plays a key role in collagen production, which supports healthy skin and blood vessels.

-Radishes also contain compounds that are broken down into isothiocyanates when combined with water.
+Radish also contains compounds that are broken down into isothiocyanates when combined with water.
 Isothiocyanates and indoles reduce activity that turns normal cells into cancer cells.
 Research has shown that they cause cancer cells to turn on themselves rather than on healthy cells.
 Eating radishes and other crucifers over the long term reduces your risk of several types of cancer including melanoma, colorectal, and others.

 Cruciferous vegetables are also good sources of phytonutrients, which are plant-based compounds that may help lower inflammation and reduce the risk of developing cancer.
 Phytonutrients also boost the immune system so you’re less prone to infections and wounds heal more quickly.

-Radishes also help to lower cholesterol levels in the blood and normalize blood sugar.
+Radish also helps to lower cholesterol levels in the blood and normalize blood sugar.

 Radishes contain important enzymes and help regulate the production of bile and bilirubin.
 They are especially useful in detoxifying the liver and gallbladder by eliminating excess bilirubin.
 And as a natural diuretic, radishes aid in flushing the buildup of toxins in the kidneys which if left unchecked can lead to excess strain or infection.